 |Page RPM / CPM||Page RPM = $0.2||CPM = $0.1|

-In the above example, we showed if we keep pageviews and impressions the same, CPM appears to be less than page RPM – even when the publisher has made the same ad revenue.
+In the above example, it was evident that if we keep pageviews and impressions the same, CPM appears to be less than page RPM – even when the publisher has made the same ad revenue.
 This can confuse publishers about which metric to trust.

-Again, for websites with high average time on site, ad refresh is the best solution.
-Bid price going down is not necessarily true for all publishers.
-But this is a case that we have noticed with a few, however, page RPM always goes up irrespective of CPM behaviour.
+Again, for websites with a high average time on site, ad refresh is the best solution.
+The bid price going down is not necessarily true for all publishers.
+But this is a case that we have noticed with a few.
+However, page RPM always goes up irrespective of CPM behavior.

-In short, applying ad refresh might show that your CPM is lower than the last month but your page RPM would certainly rise due to the increase in number of impressions per user.
+In short, applying ad refresh might show that your CPM is lower than the last month, but your page RPM would certainly rise due to the increase in the number of impressions per user.

 Ad Layout Optimization

-Layout optimization means testing and implementing ad units that gets you the best dollars in the market.
+Layout optimization means testing and implementing ad units that get you the best dollars in the market.
 It depends on: